-CONFERENCE PRESENTATIONS AND PAPERS HIGHLIGHTS
+CONFERENCE PRESENTATIONS AND PAPER HIGHLIGHTS

-Uranium processing, refining and conversion; these will include updates on existing operations and descriptions of developing projects; Uranium, Thorium and other nuclear fuels
+Uranium processing, refining and conversion; these will include updates on existing operations and descriptions of developing projects: uranium, thorium and other nuclear fuels

-Innovation in Fuel fabrication and fuel for SMRs (small modular reactors)
+Innovation in fuel fabrication and fuel for SMRs (small modular reactors)

 By-products or co-products from uranium ore processing

-CO2 emissions, environmental protection, regulatory issues and social contract issues
+CO2 emissions, environmental protection & regulatory issues

 Invited speakers will be included in the programming to offer expert views in the field.
 This will mark the 4th edition of the Uranium Conference in Saskatoon, Saskatchewan, Canada and will welcome delegates and executives from around the globe.